heiner/grpc.io/content/docs/tutorials/async/helloasync-cpp.md

       // the memory address of this CallData instance. service_->RequestSayHello(&ctx_, &request_, &responder_, cq_, cq_,
                                 this);
-      // Make this instance progress to the PROCESS state. status_ = PROCESS;
     } else if (status_ == PROCESS) {
       // Spawn a new CallData instance to serve new clients while we process
       // the one for this CallData.
 The instance will deallocate itself as